intelligentplant/AppStoreConnect.Adapters/docs/adapter-host-authn-authz.md

 app.MapDataCoreGrpcServices((type, builder) => builder.RequireAuthorization());
 ```

 Note that for SignalR and gRPC-based APIs it is possible to configure authorization separately on each individual hub or service.
-The callback passed to `MapDataCoreAdapterHubs` and `MapDataCoreGrpcServices` receives the type of the hub or service that is being configured, and an `IEndpointConventionBuilder` that can is used to configure authorization requirements for that item.
+The callback passed to `MapDataCoreAdapterHubs` and `MapDataCoreGrpcServices` receives the type of the hub or service that is being configured, and an `IEndpointConventionBuilder` that is used to configure authorization requirements for that item.

 ## Adapter Feature Authorization